 The igaming sector, which is one of the biggest pillars of the Maltese economy has had it’s own growing pains and similar issues, yet is much more established locally.
 If igaming still has banking and licensing issues, how easy will it be for blockchain businesses to establish themselves?

 The complexity of blockchain projects does not help this situation either.
 There is an incredible required learning curve in the crypto space and having spoken to a number of people at both events, it is clear that most of the professionals in Malta do not understand the subject well.
 This will hopefully improve in time, but time is the one thing that blockchain projects do not have much of.

 The Competition For Real Estate In Malta

 Another potential problem is that while igaming has created it’s own ecosystem in towns like St Julians, Sliema, Msida and Gzira, to be able to survive and recruit, the blockchain businesses will need to do the same.
-There is already an incredible shortage of commercial and residential real estate to rent, with prices rising quickly each year, plus a never ending difficulty to recruit and retain skilled, competent and experienced staff.
+There is already an incredible shortage of commercial and residential real estate to rent, with prices rising quickly each year, plus a never ending difficulty to recruit and retain skilled, competent and experienced staff for igaming jobs in Malta.
 The arrival of blockchain will only add more pressure to these problems.

 Overall, it is easy to imagine that several years from now Malta will be a warm, welcoming and hospitable location for blockchain and cryptocurrency projects.
 Malta certainly wants to be that.
 Between now and then, there will need to be a lot of work done by a lot of people to develop the skills and knowledge needed to make it a reality.
 Let’s hope they can do it.